jamalshahverdiev/terraform-aws-athena-vpc-flowlogs/README.md

 - Get total IN/OUT of the traffic for day/month
 - Get total IN/OUT of the traffic by source/destination IP addresses

 ### We could achieve that with `Grafana dashboards` and `Container Insights` boards but it was very unusable for the total in/out.
 After tests and deep research I found [`AWS official and easy way with VPC flow logs`](https://aws.amazon.com/blogs/networking-and-content-delivery/using-vpc-flow-logs-to-capture-and-query-eks-network-communications/).
-VPC will send all logs with the structure which we will define to the `AWS S3` but to extract and use this collected data we must use [`AWS ATHENA`](https://docs.aws.amazon.com/athena/).
+VPC will send all logs with the structure which we will define to the `AWS S3` but to extract and use this collected data we must use [`AWS ATHENA`](https://docs.aws.amazon.com/athena/)

 - [`VPC flow logs`](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) responsible to collect and send logs with some range interval to the `AWS s3`
 - [`AWS Athena`](https://docs.aws.amazon.com/athena/) gives us functionality to use SQL syntax to collect data from VPC flow logs.

 #### To use this wonderful stuff we need S3 bucket to store logs from VPC in the same region where deployed EKS cluster(In my case it is deployed in the `us-east-1` region.
 For the security reason data encryption is enabled for this bucket).
 ARN of the S3 will be used at the creation time of VPC Flow logs.
 After that `AWS Athena` will create glue to use database name `flowlog_gb_glue_name` variable from `vars.tf` file.
 All these stuff will be created with terraform codes.
-Just clone this repository and execute the following command (of course variables for the access and secret key with region must be defined).
+Just clone this repository and execute the following command (of course variables for the access and secret key with region must be defined)

 ```bash
 $ terraform init